inancdericioglu/inancdericioglu.github.io/_posts/2018-6-1-Intro_Neural_Networks.md

 <img src="/assets/intro_nn/red_blue.png" alt="Red, blue, and purple."  width="500" >
 </p>

-We know that purple is a combination of red and blue and so, I can plot each of these colors on an axis that has red on one axis and blue on the other.
+We know that purple is a combination of red and blue and so, I can plot each of these colors on a graph that has red on one axis and blue on the other.
 A purely red color will fall on the red axis, and purely blue will fall only on the blue axis.

 <p align="center">
 <img src="/assets/intro_nn/red_blue_axis.png" alt="Red and blue color plot."  width="200" >
 </p>

 Any color that falls somewhere on this graph has some red component and some blue component, and we can classify any new color that we see by looking at our discrete class options and seeing which of those options best describes that new color.
+Each new color that we see, should fall into one of our three color classes.

 <p align="center">
 <img src="/assets/intro_nn/new_color.png" alt="Classifying a new color as red."  width="500"  >
 </p>

-Each new color that we see, should fall into one of our three color classes.
 In sorting the above pink-ish color into the red class, I’ve implied that I have some idea of what qualities separate the three color classes.
 In my head, I've actually constructed some thresholds.
 In the image below, the red and blue axes represent a measure of color strength; how strong the red and blue components of a color are.
 Strength is a numerical value with a range from 0-1, where 0 is the lowest and 1 is the highest saturation of a color.
 The thresholds I’ve thought of are at the half-strength mark.
 For example, any color with more that 0.5 strength for red and *less* than 0.5 strength for blue is going to be classified as red.

+### Thresholds and Separating Data

 <p align="center">
 <img src="/assets/intro_nn/strength_threshold.png" alt="Red and blue threshold lines."  width="500" >